wamp-proto/wamp-proto/rfc/text/basic/bp_messages.md

             Details|dict, PUBLISH.Arguments|list,
             PUBLISH.ArgumentsKw|dict]

-> An event is dispatched to a Subscriber for a given `Subscription|id` *only once*.
+> An event is dispatched to a Subscriber for a given `Subscription|id` only once.
 On the other hand, a Subscriber that holds subscriptions with different `Subscription|id`s that all match a given event will receive the event on each matching subscription.
 >

 ### Routed Remote Procedure Calls

 #### CALL

-Call as originally issued by the *Caller* to the *Dealer*.
+Call as originally issued by the Caller to the Dealer.

 {align="left"}
       [CALL, Request|id, Options|dict, Procedure|uri]